The safest way to buy a used car in Queensland is to talk to a dealer. All dealers must have a licence and give you your rights.

 Auctions can be a cheaper but riskier option.
 Find out how to prepare for an auction, buy a restorable vehicle and finalise a sale.

-Buying from a private individual is risky, and many of your normal consumer rights won’t apply.
+Buying a car rrom a private individual is risky, and many of your consumer rights won’t apply.
 Find out how to protect yourself in a private sale.